Gordonby/Devcenter/README.md

 az deployment group create -g devcenter -f .\bicep\aib.bicep -p devcenterName=$DCNAME
 ```

-## Initiating the Image Build
+#### Initiating the Image Build

 You can initiate the image build locally or in Azure using a DeploymentScript resource.

-As a deployment output, are the commands you could leverage if you prefer to initiate the image build locally.
+As a deployment output, it provides the exact commands to initiate the image build locally.

 ![image](https://user-images.githubusercontent.com/17914476/218498286-aa98a277-3788-46a5-aeb0-24f618e76b66.png)

 > Image Building takes time!
 You could find that 30-40 minutes later the build will be ready.

-### Debugging build failures
+#### Debugging build failures

 A new resource group will be created during the Azure Image Build.
 It prefixes the name of the image template with `IT_`, and contains a storage account with a `customizations.log` file that you can check.